• appointment@healthcheckbox.com

 This surgery is of different types.
 These are as follows:

-• Staged Laparoscopic traction orchiopexy: This procedure is applicable for intra-abdominal testes treatment but cannot be applicable for one-stage surgery.
+• Staged Laparoscopic Traction Orchiopexy: This procedure is applicable for intra-abdominal testes treatment, but cannot be applied for one-stage surgery.
 It is a safe and feasible method, which preserves blood supply and reduces testicular atrophy risk in individuals.

 The benefits of this procedure are as follows: